AndroCrunch/SocialGraphs10/index.md

 The daily periodicity of the charging pattern in the Palo Alto EV charging dataset reveals a notable trend of larger crowds utilizing charging infrastructure during the day, potentially coinciding with work or leisure activities.
 On the other hand, charging activity tends to taper off during the early morning hours and at night, suggesting decreased demand during these periods.
 The peek demand seen for last day of the week is a special event occurence, which is accounted for in the models below.

 <iframe src="p6.html" style="width:100%;height:600px;border:none;"></iframe>

+## Wassterstein distance - comparison between charging stations

+In order to understand the difference between charging station we use Wasserstein distance, which takes into account the entire shape of the charging time distributions and not only the frequency.
+This is because charging times can vary significantly, and simply comparing the average might not capture the full picture.
+If a particular station consistently shows a higher Wasserstein distance compared to others, it indicates potential inefficiencies in its charging infrastructure.

 <iframe src="p7.html" style="width:100%;height:600px;border:none;"></iframe>

+When comparing different charging stations, we can see that the main difference between them is only the size i.e. the frequency of charging.
+Hence, we can assume that stations act similarly, with only demand mismatches.
+And, when checking the position of the most similar vs most distant (most frequent, vs least freqent) this is definitly the case.
+We can thus assume that the most significant optimization challenge appears to be addressing areas where the demand for charging outstrips the capacity of available stations.

 <iframe src="p8.html" style="width:100%;height:600px;border:none;"></iframe>